nerdswords/yet-another-cloudwatch-exporter/README.md

 ## Reporting a Vulnerability

-In case of a vulnerability please directly contact us via mail - security@invision.de
+In case of a vulnerability please directly contact us via mail - security@nerdswords.de

 Do not disclose any specifics in github issues! - Thank you.